WolfpackPSS/wolfpackpss.github.io/_posts/2016-08-24-history-of-the-pack-first-howl.md

 It was supposed to be an easy target.
 They picked up the scan from the last starport.
 A fat merchant vessel heavy with minerals and gas.
 But that wasn't what was waiting for them when they jumped into the sector.

-Out of the nebula, with full guns blazing to greet them, was a class 10 squid mercenary--S4G3 of Federation.
+Out of the nebula, with full guns blazing to greet them, was a class 10 squid mercenary.
+S4G3 of Federation.
 It had been a setup.
+&nbsp;

 "Enemy guns targetting the second forward reactor.
 Sir!
 What are your orders?"